wwbustb/fmz-docs/doc/_build/html/_sources/example.rst.txt

 ================================

 This is a simple but powerful strategy that used to earn thousands of times in real BTC spot markets.
-Can't run on exchanges that have high trade fee.
+Can't run it on exchanges that have high trade fee.

 Source code: